aamrits/frontend-interview-questions/content/js-concepts.md

 In this example:

-* The `submit` event on the form is captured.
+- The `submit` event on the form is captured.
-* `event.preventDefault()` is called to prevent the form from submitting.
+- `event.preventDefault()` is called to prevent the form from submitting.
-* The event object provides access to the input element's value.
+- The event object provides access to the input element's value.

-##### Summary
+##### Key Takeaway

-* **Event Listeners**: Functions that respond to specific events on elements, attached using `addEventListener`.
+- **Event Listeners**: Functions that respond to specific events on elements, attached using `addEventListener`.
-* **Event Delegation**: Efficiently manage events by attaching a single event listener to a common ancestor of multiple elements.
+- **Event Delegation**: Efficiently manage events by attaching a single event listener to a common ancestor of multiple elements.
-* **Event Object**: Contains details about the event, such as the event type, target element, and methods to control the event’s behavior.
+- **Event Object**: Contains details about the event, such as the event type, target element, and methods to control the event’s behavior.

 <div align="left">
     <b><a href="#">↥ back to top</a></b>